This easy Ramen soup recipe uses a cheap ramen soup package but amps up the flavor with a quick homemade ramen broth. It is easy, fast and delicious,.

 Check out Serious Eats' tutorial on making alkaline noodles here.

-How to make easy Ramen soup
+How to make Ramen soup

 Make the ramen broth